Janak-Nirmal/maven-devopsstar/README.md

-This is a readme file for maven-devopsstar and checking jenkins poll SCM
+This is a readme file for maven-devopsstar and checking jenkins poll SCM and github webhook too